giuliachiola/super-blog-content/tutorials/styleguide-setup.md

 [🦊 Gitlab snippet](https://gitlab.com/giuliach/super-snippets/-/blob/ddd5ada971279ed6f0440a52dbaf0b4ac2df13eb/css/sassmq-config.scss)

-In a static project, as a styleguide, to use _sass-mq_ in our styles, we need to import it from _node_modules_ and add our configuration
+In a static project, as a styleguide, to use _sass-mq_ in our styles, we have to import it from _node_modules_ and add our configuration

 ```scss
 // src/scss/00-settings/__settings.scss